-Rebecca Sugar's original version of the Fry Song, with both versus, sung in her simple yet sweet voice with a ukulele, is so heartbreaking.
+Rebecca Sugar's original version of the Fry Song, with both verses, sung in her simple yet sweet voice with a ukulele, is absolutely heartbreaking.

 A notable example in "The Eyes", when Ice King stalks Finn and Jake in a horse disguise to learn how to have fun, because he is so lonely.
 While played in a somewhat humorous way, the real tearjerker ending is at the end; the Ice King lies down with Finn and Jake prepared to go to sleep, before uttering "I'm still not happy..."
 Damn.

 "Loyalty To The King" has a lot of the princesses display self-esteem issues, and LSP punches out her lumps to make herself more attractive.
 It can hit pretty close to home for some women.